Author Guidelines: Innovations in Analytics

-Analytics accepts manuscripts highlighting advances in analytics that hold the potential to strengthen research in the field.
-These manuscripts will focus on innovations in analytics related to research, teaching, and student learning, and their interactions.
-Of special interest are innovations associated with research strategies, educational measurement, corpus analysis, Large Language models, teaching tools, digital learning ecologies, curricular innovation, classroom instruction, and ethical interpretation and use of information.
+Analytics accepts manuscripts highlighting innovations in analytics related to research, teaching, student learning, or their interactions.
+Of special interest are innovations associated with research strategies, educational measurement, corpus analysis, large language models, teaching tools, digital learning ecologies, curricular innovation, classroom instruction, and ethical interpretation and use of information.

-Analytics publishes innovations of up to 10,000 words (approximately 40 double spaced manuscript pages, including references).
+Analytics publishes innovations of up to 6,000 words (approximately 25 double-spaced manuscript pages, including references).
 As the section headings below reveal, these manuscripts do not follow the traditional research article genre.
-Rather, these manuscripts explore innovation (and can include links sandboxes, video, and data sets.
+Rather, these manuscripts explore innovation and can include links sandboxes, video, and data sets.

 Formatting References